tritchie4/databricks-engineer-cert-notes/README.md

 ### Spark = processing engine

 ### Databricks platform
-- Workspace - data engineering, data warehousing, ML
+- Workspace - data engineering, data warehousing, ML, **then**
-  V
-- Runtime (spark)
+- Runtime (spark), **then**
-  V
 - Cloud service: Uses cloud service of your choice to provision Cluster, which is preinstalled

 - Has a
-  1) Control plane (web UI), workflows, notebooks, clusters v
+  1) Control plane (web UI), workflows, notebooks, clusters, **then**
   2) Data plane (cluster VM's, storage (DBFS)) (compute and storage in your own cloud account)

 So..

-Cluster has distributed file system (meaning it relies on external source for storage) Cloud storage has underlying data
+- Cluster has distributed file system (meaning it relies on external source for storage)
+- Cloud storage has underlying data

 ### Cluster

--Driver node coordinates the worker nodes and their execution -Option is Multi node vs. Single node cluster (single just has driver) -Multi node
+- Driver node coordinates the worker nodes and their execution
+- Option is Multi node vs. Single node cluster (single just has driver)
+- Multi node
-	- Access modes: single user (all languages supported), shared between users (JUST Python, SQL) -Runtime is the image of the VM
+	- Access modes: single user (all languages supported), shared between users (JUST Python, SQL)
+- Runtime is the image of the VM
--You can select the configuration separately for the worker and driver nodes -Creating the cluster has Azure allocate the required VM's for you
+- You can select the configuration separately for the worker and driver nodes
+- Creating the cluster has Azure allocate the required VM's for you

 ### Notebook